-Credentials must include:
+Credentials must include

-Years of attendance at the academic institution
+- Years of attendance at the academic institution

-Dated degree, diploma, or certificate
+- Dated degree, diploma, or certificate

-The TOEFL must be taken no more than two years prior to the application deadline date.
+The TOEFL or IELTS exam must be taken no more than two years prior to the application deadline date.

 For the TOEFL exam, we require the internet-based test (iBT) version of the exam.
 Ross’ TOEFL score reporting code is 1839.

-To have scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.
+To have IELTS scores sent electronically to Ross, select “University of Michigan – Ann Arbor” as the recipient.

-Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for four years or more are exempt from the TOEFL requirement.
-If you studied in this environment for less than four years, you are not exempt from the TOEFL, even if a degree was earned.
+Exemptions: International applicants who studied at an accredited institution where English was the sole language of instruction for the entirety of their undergraduate degree are exempt from the TOEFL or IELTS requirement.

 The Admissions Committee will grant an admission deferral request only in cases of medical emergency or military assignment that preclude starting the program in the original term of admission.
 If a deferral is granted, students must pay their enrollment deposit to secure a seat in the following year's class; deferrals are for a maximum of one year and can only be given once per student.